Seto Inland Sea: Nishiseto Highway / Shimanami Highway

 This is the first of three intersections of the Seto Inland Sea.
 Construction started in 1975, but was fully completed in 1999.
 It connects the Nishiseto- Onomichi Highway in Hiroshima Prefecture with a total of ten bridges and several smaller islands with Imabari in Ehime Prefecture.
 Approximately 100,000 people live on those islands.
 The bridges are: Shin Onomichi Bridge, Innoshima Bridge, Ikuchi Bridge, Tatara Bridge, Ōmishima Bridge, the two Ōshima bridges and the three Kurushima Kaikyo bridges.
-The Kurushima-Kaikyō Bridge connects the island of Ōshima to the main island of Shikoku.
+The Kurushima Kaikyō Bridge connects the island of Ōshima to the main island of Shikoku.

+Other bridges

+The Akinada Tobishima Kaido route connects seven of the western Geiyo Islands to mainland Honshu near Kure, Hiroshima.

+Maritime

+Seto Naikai Pilots Area provides compulsory maritime piloting for vessels over 10,000 tones, it was divided into sections of Bisanseto and sections of Kurushima, connecting Kanmon Channel Piloting Area and Osaka Bay Piloting Area.

 Major tourist sites

-The coastal area of the Seto Inland Sea is one of the most famous tourist destinations in Japan.
-Even before Japan opened to foreigners in the middle of the 19th century, the sea's beauty was praised and introduced to the Western world by those who visited Japan, including Philipp Franz von Siebold, and after the country's opening, Ferdinand von Richthofen and Thomas Cook.
+The coastal area of the Seto Inland Sea is one Japan's major tourist destinations.
+Even before the country opened to foreigners in the middle of the 19th century, the sea's beauty was praised and introduced to the Western world by those who visited Japan, including Philipp Franz von Siebold, and after the country's opening, Ferdinand von Richthofen and Thomas Cook.

 Its coastal area, except for Osaka Prefecture and a part of Wakayama Prefecture, was appointed the Setonaikai National Park (瀬戸内海国立公園, Setonaikai Kokuritsu kōen) on March 16, 1934, as one of three oldest national parks in Japan.

-Itsukushima Shrine, on the island of Itsukushima in the city of Hatsukaichi, is a UNESCO World Heritage Site and one of the most famous Japanese sites outside Tokyo and Kyoto.
+Itsukushima Shrine, on the island of Itsukushima in the city of Hatsukaichi, is a UNESCO World Heritage Site.
 Shōdoshima, nicknamed the "island of olives", and the Naruto whirlpools are two other well-known tourist sites.
 Neighboring locations like Kotohira and Okayama are often combined with the tour of the Setouchi region.
 Some historic sites, including Yashima in Takamatsu and Kurashiki, also attract many visitors.
 Hiroshima is the neighbor city to Itsukushima Shrine and another UNESCO World Heritage Site because of atomic bomb damage in 1945.
 Idol Unit STU48 operate on a cruise on the Setuchi.

-The eastern end of the Sea is now famous for the Setouchi Triennale set up in 2010 with the next event happening in 2022.
-Some of this takes place on the island of Naoshima, known colloquially as the art island, and the home of several permanent museums.
+The eastern end of the Sea hosts the Setouchi Triennale art festival, which was inaugurated in 2010.
+Some events take place on the island of Naoshima, known colloquially as the art island, and the home of several permanent museums.

 At the far eastern extremity, as the Sea meets the Pacific Ocean, are the Naruto whirlpools that can be reached by sight-seeing boats.

 The Shiwaku Islands are a defined group numbering 28 that can be reached by ferry boat from Marugame.
-Here Richard Henry Brunton built one of his lighthouses that can still be seen, and the grave of Frank Toovey Lake, a young midshipman in his survey party has become famous.
+Here Richard Henry Brunton built one of his lighthouses that can still be seen, and the grave of Frank Toovey Lake, a young midshipman in his survey party, is on the island of Sanuki Hiroshima.

 In the central area of Seto Inland Sea is Mount Ishizuchi on Shikoku.
-It is the highest mountain in western Japan and the highest mountain in Shikoku.
+It is the highest mountain in western Japan and the highest mountain on Shikoku.